crowdfavorite-mirrors/wp-jetpack/readme.txt

 * Simple, concise stats with no additional load on your server.
 Previously provided by [WordPress.com Stats](http://wordpress.org/extend/plugins/stats/).
 * Email subscriptions for your blog's posts and your post's comments.
 * Social networking enabled comment system.
+* Likes, allowing your readers to show their appreciation of your posts.
 * Monitor and manage your site's activity with Notifications in your Toolbar and on WordPress.com.
 * Simple, Akismet-backed contact forms.
 * The [WP.me URL shortener](http://wp.me/sf2B5-shorten).